soumiyamathur/udacity-aws-ml-bikesharing-autogluon/project_report.md

 ![My Image](images/hyperparam-model-leaderboard.png)

-    4. WeightedEnseble still scored topped the model leaderboard with new features as well.
+    4. WeightedEnseble still scored topped the model leaderboard with new features & hyperparameters as well.
-    5. After submitting the initial model, we got a score of 1.32531
+    5. After submitting the model trained with new features and hyperparameters, we got a score of 1.32531

 ## Retrain model with hyperparameters (num_bag_folds=10, num_bag_sets=2, num_stack_levels=2)